nortikin/sverchok/docs/nodes/curve/fillet_curve.rst

   initial curve together with generated fillet curves, concatenated into one curve.
 Otherwise, original curve segments and fillet curves will be output as separate Curve objects.
 Checked by default.
 * **Even domains**.
+This parameter is available in the N panel only.
 If checked, give each segment a domain of length 1.
 This parameter is only available if **Concatenate** parameter is checked.
 Unchecked by default.

 .. _biarc: https://en.wikipedia.org/wiki/Biarc